arturopala/make-it-g8/README.md

 ## Advantages of using make-it-g8

-* quick template creation
+* quick template creation with proper escaping of $ characters
-* easy parametrization with multiple replacement keys
+* easy template parametrisation with multiple placeholder values
-* derives automatically common key variants: camel, snake, hyphen, package, packaged, etc.
+* derives automatically common placeholder variants: camel, snake, hyphen, package, packaged, etc.
-* adds a script to generate an example project and test it
+* generates script to generate an example project and test it
-* adds a script to update the template after changes made to the example project (covers full create-change-validate-update cycle)
+* generates script to update the template after changes made to the example project (covers full create-change-validate-update cycle)
 * generates README.md with the template usage guide and an example project filetree diagram

 ## Prerequisites